Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 The show became a vehicle for his family members to drum up their own popularity and publicity, with wife Sharon transitioning into a television media career primarily on chat shows, and daughter Kelly enjoying her own music career before also becoming a television personality.

-Other accolades bestowed on Osbourne include a Grammy in 1993 for his solo song “I Don’t Want To Change The World.”
+Other accolades bestowed on Osbourne include multiple Grammys, including one in 1993 for his solo song “I Don’t Want To Change The World.”
+He won two more Grammys as recently as 2023, when he took home gongs for best rock album and performance, and also garnered music’s top honor several times as part of Black Sabbath.

 In March 2006, Osbourne and the members of Black Sabbath were inducted into the Rock and Roll Hall of Fame.